Push-Pull: Exercise in the Spotlight

 It targets the chest, shoulders, triceps, back, and biceps, promoting upper body strength and muscular symmetry.

 The push-pull exercise also improves posture, enhances stability, and increases overall muscle coordination.
-It can be tailored to different fitness levels and is an efficient way to save time while maximizing the effectiveness of your workout.
+It can be tailored to different fitness levels and is an efficient way to save time while maximising the effectiveness of your workout.

 What muscles are involved in the Push-Pull?